SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

    :result: integer

    The port for the request.
 This is pulled from the URL if present, otherwise from the ``Host`` field.
+If not specified, the canonical default based on the scheme is used.

 .. txb:extractor:: ua-req-scheme
    :result: string

+   The URL scheme in the user agent request URL.

+.. extractor:: ua-req-query
+   :result: string

-   The scheme of client request.
+   The query string for the user agent request.

 .. txb:extractor:: ua-req-field
    :result: NULL, string, string list